annewallace/deck.gl/docs/layers/icon-layer.md

 };
 ```

-## Auto packing iconAtlas
+## Example: auto packing iconAtlas

-- In some use cases, it is not possible to know the icons that will be used.
+In some use cases, it is not possible to know the icons that will be used.
 Instead, each icon needs to be fetched from
 a programmatically generated URL at runtime.
-For example, if you want to visualize avatars of github contributors for a project on a map,
+For example, if you want to visualize avatars of github contributors for
- It is not convenient for you to generate the `iconAtlas` with all the contributors' avatars.
+a project on a map, it is not convenient for you to generate the `iconAtlas` with all the contributors' avatars.
 In this case, you can follow [auto packing](#auto-packing-iconatlas) approach.
-- Auto packing icons is less efficient than pre-packed because the former needs go through all the icons to calculate `iconMapping`
+Auto packing icons is less efficient
+than pre-packed because the former needs go through all the icons to calculate `iconMapping` and update texture data
-  and update texture data when each icon fetched.
+when each icon fetched.

 ```js
 import DeckGL, {IconLayer} from 'deck.gl';